-You know, some guy named Ripley once showed me that things aren’t always what they seem.
+You know, there used to be a guy named Ripley who made a fortune explaining why things aren’t always what they seem.
 For example, a banana tree is not a really a tree at all, but a massive herb that can grow as tall as a four story building.

-If you think that’s something, koala bears aren’t really bears — they’re marsupials.
+If you think that’s something, koala bears aren’t really bears at all — they’re marsupials.

 And next time you visit New York City, keep in mind that an egg cream contains neither eggs nor cream, but simply chocolate flavored syrup mixed with soda water and milk.

-Lead Pencils and The Drive for The Cheapest Gasoline Prices
+Lead Pencils and the Drive for Cheap Gasoline Prices

 I bet you didn’t know things aren’t always what they seem when it comes to buying gasoline either.

-With the high price of gas back in the news, it seems like more and more people are suddenly doing their best to try and minimize the impacts to their pocketbooks.
-For example, here in California prices are now over $4.00 per gallon in many locations.
+With the cost of living higher than ever, it seems like more and more people are suddenly doing their best to try and stretch a dollar — especially here in Southern California.

-Yesterday the Honeybee came home from shopping at Costco and informed me that there were so many cars lined up to get the low-priced gasoline there that the queue stretched around two street corners.
-There were so many cars in line — including a neighbor of ours — that she conservatively estimated people were patiently waiting at least 20 minutes to get to the busy pumps.
+Yesterday the Honeybee came home from shopping at Costco and informed me that there were so many cars lined up to take advantage of their low-priced gasoline that the queue stretched around the corner.
+There were so many cars in line — including a neighbor of ours — that she guessed the wait had to be at least 20 minutes.

 Care to guess how much the folks in line at Costco were paying?
 Three dollars and seventy-nine cents.
 Yep.
 A whole 12 cents per gallon less.